allan-gadelha/Google-Advanced-Data-Analytics-Portfolio/TikTok/README.md

 ## Team Members at TikTok

-As a new data analyst at TikTok, you will collaborate with a talented team of experienced data professionals and work closely with TikTok co-workers from various departments.

 ### Data Team Roles
 - Willow Jaffey - Data Science Lead
 - Rosie Mae Bradshaw - Data Science Manager